 It’s that time of year yet again.
 The SkillsUSA statewide conference will be held at the Hotel Elegante in Colorado Springs from April 18th to April 20th.
-Pickens Technical College always sends a large contingent of skilled students to compete at both the state and national level of the SkillsUSA challenge.
+Pickens Technical College always sends a large contingent of skilled students to compete at both the state and national levels of the SkillsUSA challenge.

 SkillsUSA is a nationwide partnership of industry workers, teachers, and students collaborating to make the American workforce more skilled.
 Through its development of “Framework” skills, SkillsUSA works to improve the quality of the US’s future skilled workforce, focusing on manufacturing, engineering, human service jobs like cosmetology, and more.
-SkillsUSA holds national competitions in vocational skills every year, and each state determines its champions to compete on the national level.
+SkillsUSA holds national competitions in career skills every year, and each state determines its champions to compete on the national level.

 Last year, students from PTC’s Cosmetology department performed well at the national competitions, as well as students from several other PTC departments.
 This year will offer several more competitors in the SkillsUSA contests.
 These competitions test students’ aptitude in different tasks centered on their skill of choice.
 These tests are highly competitive and intense, and winning recognition is very difficult in this setting.